rohandeb24/rohandeb24.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year Ph.D. student in the [Department of Computer Science](https://www.cs.illinois.edu) at the [University of Illinois, Urbana-Champaign](https://www.illinois.edu), advised by [Prof. Arindam Banerjee](https://arindam.cs.illinois.edu/).
-I also closely work with [Aadirupa Saha](https://aadirupa.github.io/).
 In the past I obtained a Master's degree from the [Department of Computer Science and Automation](https://www.csa.iisc.ac.in/) at the [Indian Institute of Science](https://iisc.ac.in/), working with [Shalabh Bhatnagar](https://www.csa.iisc.ac.in/~shalabh/) and [Gugan Thoppe](https://sites.google.com/site/gugancth/).

 I am broadly interested in Machine Learning with an emphasis on Sequential decision making under uncertainty.
 I am currently interested in the following research threads: